Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-morse](https://github.com/monkeyscript/ngx-morse) - A simple morse code encoder and decoder for Angular.
 * [ngx-back-button](https://github.com/rbalet/ngx-back-button) - A library for handling proper Angular back button capability.
 * [ngx-route-manager](https://github.com/perez247/ngx-route-manager) - A simple library to store all route urls used in the application.
+* [ngx-printify](https://github.com/aesopo1213/ngx-printify) - Angular utility library that simplifies the process of printing content in your Angular applications.
+It provides a directive for easy integration into your components and a service for programmatic printing.

 ---